]

 I'm one of those people.
 I love everything about lavender farms, from the stunning scenery to the delicious lavender-infused treats.
 But most of all, I love the feeling of peace and tranquility that I get when I'm surrounded by lavender.

-We are entering our fourth seson and it has been an experience that we will never forget.
+We are entering our fifth seson and it has been an experience that we will never forget.
 On the farm's in Elba and Cambria, New York we will have over 2,000 Lavender plants by the end of this season.

 I can spend the day wandering through the fields, taking in the beauty of the lavender and breathing in the sweet scent.
 I also had the chance to learn about the lavender growing process and the many different ways that lavender can be used.